mrbrianevans/number-format-converter/README.md

 `build` and `lib` are the only folders uploaded to firebase.

-To deploy, run `npm run deploy` in either `frontend` or `functions` to only deploy either the frontend or the backend
+Successful PR's or merges to the repo should automatically deploy to Firebase

 ## Backend